elissasoroj/vizcomm/docs/grading.md

 All visual deliverables recieve a *completion grade* for the first draft.
 Your illustration must meet minimum requirements laid out in the rubric for each assignment in order to earn completion points.
 You will recieve feedback on all of your assignments within a week of turning them in and  can incorporate these edited assignments into your final portfolio.

 ### Presentations
 Each presentation will be graded with the final presentations worth twice as much as the first two.
-General expectations for presentations are outlinedd in the [Presentations](/presentations/) section of the syllabus, but specifics will also be covered in class and provided via the [Assignments Module](/assignments/) ahead of presentation dates.
+General expectations for presentations are outlinedd in the [Presentations](/vizcomm/presentations/) section of the syllabus, but specifics will also be covered in class and provided via the [Assignments Module](/vizcomm/assignments/) ahead of presentation dates.
 Rubrics for each presentation will also be provided.

 ### Participation
 The participation grade reflects the verbal and written feedback you provide to your peers throughout the course.
 Specifics are provided in the [Participation](/vizcomm/participation/) section.

 ### Final Portfolio
 The purpose of completion grades throughout the semester is to give you the opportunity to refine your work and present it as a complete portfolio at the end of the term.
 Ideally, much of the work that will go into your final portfolio will be completed throughout the semester.
-For some of the work included in your portfolio, you will be required to write a summary of how you changed the wokr to incorporate feedback from the instrructor and your peers.
+For some of the work included in your portfolio, you will be required to write a summary of how you changed the work to incorporate feedback from the instructor and your peers.
 Refer to the [Final Portfolio](/vizcomm/final/) section for completet details.

 ## Assignment List